mecozb/CreditCard_Checker/README.md

 # CreditCard_Checker

-This program, check numbers that enter from user is credit card or not using by Luhn Algorithm.
+This program, check numbers that enter from user is credit card or not.
+Used Luhn Algorithm.